Hesiod (name service)

-In computing, the Hesiod name service originated in Project Athena (1983–1991).
-It uses DNS functionality to provide access to databases of information that change infrequently.
+In computing, Hesiod is a name service that originated in Project Athena (1983–1991), named after the Greek poet Hesiod whose Theogony listed the names and origins of the Greek gods.
+Hesiod uses DNS functionality to provide access to databases of information that change infrequently.
 In Unix environments it often serves to distribute information kept in the /etc/passwd, /etc/group, and /etc/printcap files, among others.

 Frequently an LDAP server is used to distribute the same kind of information that Hesiod does.
 However, because Hesiod can leverage existing DNS servers, deploying it to a network is fairly easy.

 In a Unix-like system users usually have a line in the /etc/passwd file for each local user like: